paperswithcode/releasing-research-code/README.md

 You can further help the user understand and contextualize your results by linking back to the full leaderboard that has up-to-date results from other papers.
 There are [multiple leaderboard services](#results-leaderboards) where this information is stored.

-## Other awesome resources for releasing research code
+## Additional awesome resources for releasing research code

 ### Hosting pretrained models files